-This guide will walk you through the essential digital prep every entrepreneur need to do before hitting the launch button.
-Buckle up, because we are about to go over a whole lot of essential pre-launch tasks.
+This brand launch checklist will walk you through the essential digital prep every professional practice owner needs to do before publicly advertising their firm.
+Grab a notebook, because we are about to go over a comprehensive list of pre-launch tasks.

-From nailing your website to rocking your social media game, let’s dive into the digital must-haves for a successful startup launch.
+From clearly communicating what you do on your website to setting up your social media accounts, let’s cover the digital must-haves for professional service providers.

 Getting Your Website Launch-Ready

-Your website is your brand’s digital front door—it’s where first impressions are made.
-Before you roll out the red carpet for your visitors, there are some crucial steps to ensure everything runs smoothly and looks fantastic.
+Your website is your firm’s digital front door—it’s where first impressions are made.
+Before you start driving traffic to your website, there are some crucial steps to ensure everything runs smoothly and effectively communicates your expertise.
 Let’s explore what you need to get your website primed for launch!

 Domain Name and Hosting

 Before you do anything, you need to reserve a memorable and relevant domain name.
-This is your online address, so make it catchy and easy to remember.
+This is your online address, so make it clear and easy to remember.

 Best Practices for Domain Names: